mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-The original `T` type must be a subtype of the new `R` type since we return the original value if the `Result` is a success.
+The original `T` type must be a subtype of the new `R` type since we return the initial value if the `Result` succeeds.

 In our example, we can use the `recover` function to return a default value if no job is found: